 Weight: from 300 to 330 g (depending on the size)

 4. Via Ferrata Gloves – Black Diamond Crag

 Gloves are worn on via ferrata trails for better grip.
 They also protect your hands against blisters which can occur due to the friction between the skin and the cable/rock.
 Furthermore, they provide insulation which is very useful because steel cables are usually much colder than the surroundings.

 We recommend the Black Diamond Crag gloves which are designed especially for via ferrata trails.
 The gloves have palms made of synthetic leather and thus they provide a firm grip.
 The upper part is made of mesh fabric for good breathability.
 The knuckles are padded to protect your hands from abrasion from rocks (when reattaching the carabiners for example).
 The gloves are inexpensive and available in three different colors – red, black and blue.
 Please note that these gloves do not provide sufficient insulation for doing via ferrata trails in winter (although many via ferrata trails are not even accessible in winter as the cable is covered with snow).
 If you need a pair of insulated winter gloves check our review of the Best Gloves for Hiking and Mountaineering.

 5. Boots – Salewa Mountain Trainer Mid GTX

 For via ferrata trails you need a pair of robust and relatively stiff mid- or high-cut boots.
-Such boots use uppers made of leather (full-grain or nubuck) in order to provide good durability and abrasion-resistance.
-They typically have PU (polyurethane) midsoles which provide better rigidity and long-term durability than the more commonly used EVA midsoles.
+Such boots have uppers made of leather (full-grain or nubuck) to provide good durability and abrasion-resistance.
+They typically have PU midsoles which are stiffer and more durable than the more commonly used EVA midsoles.